 What is Active School Travel?

-Active School Travel (AST) refers to any human-powered way to get to or from school, including walking, biking, and rolling with scooters or mobility devices.
+Active School Travel refers to any human-powered way to get to or from school, including walking, biking, and rolling with scooters or mobility devices.
 Every school community and every student can benefit from AST.

-Halifax Regional Municipality is exploring the opportunity to initiate a collaborative AST program with Halifax Regional Centre for Education (HRCE) and Conseil Scolaire Acadien Provincial (CSAP) and community groups with mandate or interest to support AST initiatives/projects in schools.
+Halifax Regional Municipality is exploring the opportunity to initiate a collaborative AST program with Halifax Regional Centre for Education (HRCE) and Conseil scolaire acadien provincial (CSAP) and community groups with mandate or interest to support AST initiatives/projects in schools.

-The AST Baseline & Program Options Study looks at how and where AST can happen safely and conveniently across the Halifax region.
+The AST Baseline & Program Options Study looks at how and where AST can happen across the Halifax region.
 It gathers input from students, parents, school and city staff, and community partners to develop a clear method to assess where AST is most feasible through an evidence-based inventory of schools and their surroundings.
 The study will also identify potential improvements to support safe and convenient routes to school and outline practical next steps for developing long-term AST programs across Halifax.

 1. Complete the community survey